alliander-opensource/decentralized-auth/my-home/backend/README.md

 - `npm start`

 Note: for development, use `npm run dev` to run the application in development mode with hot reloading.
+      TODO: does not work properly at the moment, because SEED does needs to be reset.

 ## IOTA setup